By Doug Jimerson

 10. Bring On Butterflies

 Attract colorful butterflies to your backyard by planting a banquet of flowers they love.
-For example, nectar-rich perennials such as coneflower, black-eyed Susan, salvia, phlox, butterfly dianthus will attract butterflies.
+For example, nectar-rich perennials such as coneflower, black-eyed Susan, salvia, phlox, and dianthus will attract butterflies.
 To lure the most butterflies to your landscape, include plants the caterpillars can feed on.
 Parsley, carrot, dill, and fennel, for example, are a favorite food for the larvae of Black Swallowtail butterflies.
 Their black-and-yellow striped caterpillars devour the leaves of these plants so be sure to plant extra in your garden.

 Tip: Annual flowers will also attract butterflies.
 Zinnia, cosmos, tithonia, pentas, and lantana are all nectar factories that butterflies will flock to.
 Grow some in containers and enjoy butterflies around your deck and patio.